leosartaj/jquery.theminesweeper.js/README.md

 0 represents no mine, likewise 1 stands for 1 mine, 2 for 2 and so on.
-m stands for mines left displayer. t stands for timer.
+m stands for mines left displayer. t stands for timer. h stands for the text color incase hint option is set to true

 ##### OR